 Once the company sends you a letter agreeing to your terms, you can pay what you owe.
 Send this payment in the form of a check, along with a letter that formally requests that IC System remove the debt from your credit report, as per the terms of the repayment agreement.
 Don't grant the company access to your bank account.

-After 30 days have passed, write another letter asking if IC System removed the negative entry from your credit report.
-In the letter, request that they remove it immediately, if they haven’t already done so.
+After 30 days have passed, write another letter asking if IC System has removed the negative entry from your credit report.
+In the letter, request that they remove it immediately if they haven’t already done so.
 Give it a month or more after IC System has removed the item to check your credit report to make sure it no longer shows up.

 If you would rather have a professional deal with IC System and forget about the whole thing, you could contact a credit repair company, such as Credit Saint, which will take care of you.
 Credit Saint can get the collection company to remove the entry from your credit report quickly.